MRtrix3/mrtrix3/docs/reference/commands/dirflip.rst

 Description
 -----------

-optimise the polarity of the directions in a scheme with respect to a unipolar electrostatic repulsion model, by inversion of individual directions.
-The orientations themselves are not affected, only their polarity.
-This is necessary to ensure near-optimal distribution of DW directions for eddy-current correction.
+The orientations themselves are not affected, only their polarity; this is necessary to ensure near-optimal distribution of DW directions for eddy-current correction.

 Options
 -------